RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 Debian-derived distributions (like Ubuntu or Linux Mint) then this is in the `connect-proxy` package.

+    $ sudo apt install connect-proxy

 Then you can log in via ssh using the `.onion` name.

 ## Enable 4G Network

-We turn our Huawei E303 into a modem though magic commands.
+We turn our Huawei E303 into a modem through magic commands.
 This is all documented:

 http://www.linux-hardware-guide.com/2014-05-11-huawei-e303-wireless-mobile-broadband-modem-umts-gsm-microsd-usb-2-0